bredamatt/cardano-notes/revealjs/midterm/governance.md

 - Any Cardano community member who can deposit/stake a minimum of 500 ADA (Cardano's native token) per round is eligible

 ---
-### Treasury funding mechanism
-- The treasury is used as a decentralized trust, and is funded in three different ways:
-    - By taxing block authors' rewards (decentralized)
-    - By transferring a fixed portion of the block rewards to the treasury accounts (decentralized)
-    - Through donations (external, ie. not part of the protocol)

----

-- No mention of how the funds in the treasury from a market-risk perspective
-- Volatility of the underlying asset (ADA) could be detrimental to fund-raising for various proposals

----
 ### What voting mechanisms are used in this project?

 - Liquid democracy